These Sausage Stuffing Balls are ultra soft and bursting with flavour. They’re easy to make and perfect with a roast dinner!

 Instructions:

-- Balls: Into the bowl add sausage meat, sage, nutmeg and salt & pepper.
+- Balls: Add the sausage meat, sage, nutmeg and salt & pepper.
 Give it all a good mix until everything is evenly combined.
-Use a 1tbsp measuring spoon to scoop out the meat and place spread out on a chopping board.
+Use a 1tbsp measuring spoon to scoop out the meat and spread out on a greaseproof baking tray (or use baking/parchment paper).
 Once you've scooped out all the meat, roll the chunks of meat into balls.

 Quick 1 min demo!